Environmental Implications of Energy Use

 c) Exploitation of energy resources for economic gain

-d) Maximizing energy consumption for economic growth
+d) Maximising energy consumption for economic growth

 a)